We are now taking memberships for our 2023 CSA!

 **We do not recommend splitting a Regular Veggie Share or a Large Veggie Share between a group of individuals.
-If this is too much food for you, we recommend getting a smaller share or a Biweekly Veggie Share.
+If a share has too much food for you, we recommend getting a smaller share or a Biweekly Veggie Share.

 - Weekly Fruit Share $245.00 (sales tax included) ~$17.50/week for 14 weeks

 - Biweekly Fruit Share $122.50 (sales tax included) ~$17.50/week for 7 weeks; pick up every other week

 We will provide delicious, certified organic fruit grown by Ela Family Farms and First Fruits Organic Farms from the Western Slope of Colorado.
 The fruit share runs for a total of 12 weeks, generally starting in August.
 While the fruit share is for 12 weeks, it is not 12 consecutive weeks.

 The dates of the fruit share pickups are dependent upon availability.
 Sometimes there is a gap in the middle of our Fruit Share due to availability.
 The fruit share will mostly consist of peaches and apples.
 However, if we are lucky we might also have the following available: cherries, apricots, pears, plums, strawberries, or melons.